 If we want children to write well, then they need to hear what great writing sounds like!

 Our school provides opportunities for children to:

 - explore and learn new vocabulary

-- analyse the effectiveness of a breadth of different texts
+- analyse the effectiveness of a range of different texts

 - develop inference and comprehension skills

 Children begin their learning journey in Reception being immersed in stories and rhymes.
 They quickly learn to decode through structured phonics lessons.

-Our phonics lessons are based on the letters and sounds framework.
+Our phonics lessons are based on the letters and sounds revised framework.

 Children at Nanstallon School enjoy peer reading sessions.
-This is a really enjoyable session that promotes our values of collective responsibility, courage, equality and inclusion and work ethic whilst also promoting a real love of reading.
+This is a really enjoyable session that promotes our values of unity, collective responsibility, courage, equality and inclusion and work ethic whilst also promoting a real love of reading.